The first dish that we now know to be pizza was created in Naples, Italy in the 1660s.

 Step 1: Put 1 kilo of flour in a bowl, along with yeast and sugar, and mix everything together with a spoon.

-Step 2: Once mixed, add approximately 700 ml of tepid water.
+Step 2: Once mixed, add approx 700 ml of tepid water.
 Then mix all of the ingredients and knead with your hands (or with a machine if you have one) for approximately 20-25 minutes or until it becomes a consistent dough.

-Step 3: Once the dough is consistent (or looks like it does in the above video), add 10 grams of sea salt and knead the dough again for 2-3 minutes or until fully mixed.
+Step 3: Once the dough is consistent (or looks like it does in the video), add 10 grams of sea salt and knead the dough again for 2-3 minutes or until fully mixed.

 Step 4: Add 10-15mg of olive oil to the mix and go back to kneading the dough for another 2-3 minutes or until the olive oil mixes completely with the flour.